Table of Contents

 The short response to the question of the required SAT score for MIT is that no minimum SAT scores are required.
 In previous years, several MIT students had Reading and Writing scores in the 500s and SAT aggregate scores in the 1300s.
 There were many MIT students with SAT scores in the upper quartiles.

-Though MIT does not have explicit SAT score requirements, certain circumstances, such as MIT’s significant quantitative focus and the typical SAT scores of MIT applicants, make earning certain levels of SAT scores necessary for admission to MIT.
+Though MIT does not have explicit SAT score requirements, certain circumstances, such as MIT’s significant quantitative focus and the typical SAT score for MIT applicants, make earning certain levels of SAT scores necessary for admission to MIT.

 What is the average SAT score at MIT?